Flowers.ua

 6. The leaf blades wither.
 The reason is that the flower has not received moisture for too long.

-Catharanthus: Cultivation, Reproduction, Care Flowers Similar to Daisies: Names, Descriptions, Images
+Catharanthus: Cultivation, Reproduction, Care Flowers similar to daisies: names, descriptions and photos

 X